 This guide is going to be packed with information.
 But keep in mind that we’re only scratching the surface here.
-So feel free to follow the links to other articles that dive further into topics you’re most interested in.
+So feel free to follow the links in this guide to learn more.

 Businesses transfer (sell) goods or services to customers in exchange for value (money).
 Sounds easy.
 But here’s what can go wrong for a business: